Willowlark/thelittlethingswemiss/_aurii_library/world-guide.md

 ---
 title: World Guide
-categories: article
-tags: aurii-pin aurii gm-blog
-excerpt: Information about the world.
+excerpt: The following is the international primer on the Nations and people of Aurii.
+Additionally covered is a short history of the nations and their interaction, including the First Eraian Crusade and The Drecian Conflict.
+This document, while large, is well regarded all the greatest introduction to world at large for one of any age.
 ---

-This guide represents any setting information that is general knoweledge in the game.
+This guide represents any setting information that is general knowledge in the game.
 It will always be available, but read up and familiarize yourself with the realm.

 <!-- TOC -->